Patent Examination Interview Service: What to expect

 What to expect from an examiner-initiated interview

-During the phone interview, the authorized correspondent should expect that:
+During the phone interview, the appointed patent agentor other authorized person should expect that:

 - The purpose of the interview and/or the items to be discussed will be clearly communicated;

-- The authorized correspondent will be asked if they need time to retrieve or review the case file before continuing with the discussion (especially for complex situations);
+- The appointed patent agentor other authorized person will be asked if they need time to retrieve or review the case file before continuing with the discussion (especially for complex situations);

 - If additional time is needed to review the file prior to any further discussions, that the examiner will schedule a follow-up interview for a mutually agreed upon date/time;